Coping With Epilepsy Mindy Fox, Marriage and Family Therapist

 I feel that sharon is right.
 Your SAD can be associated with a myriad of conditions as well as epilepsy and maybe the 2 are unrelated.You should see a psychiatrist and maybe they'll recommend light therapy (get more sun , sleep with the lights on ...etc.) untill you can be weaned off slowly.

-You should also inform your neurologist about this , as it is possible some of the anti-epileptic drugs you take could be causing this problem.
+You should also inform your neuro about this , as it is possible some of the AEDs you take could be causing this problem.
 You could also try alternative therapies.
 Whatever you decide , do it quickly and get it done with because it's best to get these issues sorted out.
 You don't have to "bear it with a patient shrug".
 Light travels from your retina to the occipital lobe.
 The perception of light does not cease when you sleep.
 Darkness sends signals to your brain that it's time to sleep. and vice versa. physiologically , your internal time clock uses light as a method of determining when to wake up and when to sleep.
-If you don't get enough light your clock gets messed up and cannot be set properly (like the damn VCR clocks) and your sleeping schedule can get out of hand.
+If you don't get enough light your clock gets messed up and cannot be set properly (like the damn VCR clocks:)) and your sleeping schedule can get out of hand.
 This in turn can aggravate your seizures .
 It is important for epileptics to get decent sleep as sleep deprivation can make it worse.

 Hope i've been of help